yard

 Shrubs with white flowers need a different approach.
 Prune spring bloomers like lilac shrubs and white azalea hedges right after they flower, so you do not remove next year’s buds.

-For repeat-blooming white Knock Out rose plantings, shear lightly after each big flush instead of hard pruning.
+For repeat-blooming Knock Out rose plantings, shear lightly after each big flush instead of hard pruning.
 This cleans off browned petals and encourages another wave of flowers without shocking the plant.

 menu_book